-What is the location and date of Michio Kaku's keynote address?
+What is the location and date of An Evening with Steve Wozniak?

-Kaku's keynote address will be held on Wednesday, March 19, 2014, at 7:00 p.m. in Wright State University's Nutter Center in Dayton, Ohio.
+An Evening with Steve Wozniak will be held on Wednesday, February 4, 2015, at 7:00 p.m. in the Wright State University Nutter Center in Dayton, Ohio.
 The keynote address, in collaboration with the Wright State University Presidential Lecture Series, is free and open to the public, and tickets are not required.

-What is the location and date of the Honors Institute Symposium?
+What is the location and date of the Honors Institute Luncheon?

-The 2014 Honors Institute Symposium is scheduled for Thursday, March 20, 2014, from 8:30 a.m. to 1:45 p.m. in the WSU Student Union.
-Lunch will be provided and will feature a luncheon speech by New York Times national editor Sam Sifton.
-The Symposium is free and open to the public, but space is limited and advance registration is required.
+The 2015 Honors Institute Luncheon is scheduled for Tuesday, February 10, 2015, from 11:30 a.m. to 1:00 p.m. in the WSU Student Union Appollo Room.
+Lunch will be provided and will feature a luncheon address by New York Times technology columnist Farhad Manjoo.
+The Honors Institute Luncheon is free and open to the public, but space is limited and advance registration is required.

 What topics have been featured at previous Honors Institute events?